 -

-- A narrated horse-drawn carriage tour of Mackinac Island is perhaps the most popular attr
+- A narrated horse-drawn carriage tour of Mackinac Island is perhaps the most popular attraction.
+The tour lasts almost two hours and costs less than $40 for adults and under $20 for kids.

 -

 - Visiting Mackinac Island’s historic Fort Mackinac is a memorable experience for all ages.
 The fort that dates to 1780 features some of the oldest buildings in Michigan and offers an eye-opening look into the past.
-Admission in 2021 is $13.50 for adults and $8 for kids and includes entry into the Richard & Jane Manoogian Mackinac Art Museum, the Biddle House Mackinac Island Native American Museum and the attractions in Historic Downtown Mackinac.
+Admission costs about $15 for adults and $10 for kids and includes entry into several other Mackinac State Historic Parks attractions including the Richard & Jane Manoogian Mackinac Art Museum, the Biddle House Mackinac Island Native American Museum and the attractions in Historic Downtown Mackinac.

 -

-There’s no one way to enjoy the historic charm and natural beauty of Mackinac Island.
+There’s no one way or single price point to enjoy the historic charm and natural beauty of Mackinac Island.
 Find a place to stay and start planning your own unique itinerary on Mackinac Island.